iximiuz/awesome-container-tinkering/RUNTIMES.md

 ### Docker Compose

-<a href="https://github.com/docker/compose">compose</a> - "Define and run multi-container applications with Docker"
+<a href="https://github.com/docker/compose">compose</a> - "Define and run multi-container applications with Docker."

 ### Podman